ochorocho/dokku-extract-db-env/README.md

 ## What it does

 Adds the file `/app/.profile.d/extract_db_env.sh` with some `export` variables.
-This file is used to export EVN VARs
+This file is used to export ENV VARs

 The file will look like this: